alvarocalle/MPT/README.md

 # Modern Portfolio Theory

-Library for Modern Portfolio Theory using matrix algebra
+Library for optimizing portfolios using mean-variance theory using matrix algebra

 # References